Keys to Success

 The instructors in the Certificate in Surgical Technology program are available for tutoring and skills review several days each week for any help that you need.
 The Surgical Technology lab is open 5 days a week at various times so you can practice the skills you’re learning.
 Once you’ve completed the program, South College provides free access to an online study guide for the Surgical Technology certification exam and pays for your first attempt at the exam, which can be taken on campus.

-The Certificate in Surgical Technology program offered at the Asheville campus has been awarded Probationary Accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org),(25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, 727-210-2350), based upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC-STSA).
+The Certificate in Surgical Technology program offered at the Asheville campus has been awarded Continued Accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org),9355 – 113th St. N, #7709, Seminole, FL 33775, 727-210-2350), based upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC-STSA).
+The next comprehensive evaluation of the program, including a site review, is scheduled to occur no later than 2030.